stonecrusher/simpleMenuWizard/README.md

     * `urlbar-context.css` when right-clicking on the addressbar
     * `urlbar-pageaction.css` when **left**-clicking the three dots in the addressbar

-6. Load `about:config?filter=toolkit.legacyUserProfileCustomizations.stylesheets` into addressbar and toggle the value to `true`.
+6. Load `about:config` into addressbar.
+Search for `toolkit.legacyUserProfileCustomizations.stylesheets` and make sure the value is `true`.

 7. Restart Firefox to make changes work.